tomamic/fondinfo/cpp/README.md

 ## Create a Python module in Windows

-- Execute getswigwin.py
-- Copy cpp2py.bat into a subfolder
+- Copy cpp2py_win.py into a subfolder
-- Execute the copied bat file (double click)
+- Execute the new copy of the script

 ## Create a Python module in Linux

-- Open the subfolder in Terminal
+- Copy cpp2py_lin.py into a subfolder
-- sudo apt install swig
-- ../cpp2py.sh
+- Execute the new copy of the script